moondance-labs/tanssi-docs/builders/deploy-manage/dapp/deploy.md

 ![Register your Appchain on Tanssi.](/images/builders/deploy-manage/dapp/deploy/deploy-11.png)

 Once the transaction has gone through successfully, the dApp will update to show that you have successfully registered your Appchain under the **Register Appchain in Tanssi** section.
-You can click **Continue** to view the dashboard for your Appchain.
+You can click **Continue** to view the dashboard for your ContainerChain.

 ![Successful registration of your Appchain on the relay chain and Tanssi.](/images/builders/deploy-manage/dapp/deploy/deploy-12.png)